Update August 21, 2020:

 As the situation with the coronavirus (COVID-19) pandemic evolves, we want you to know what we’re doing for our members, our employees, and the communities we serve.
 We are, as always, monitoring information and recommendations from the Centers for Disease Control and Prevention (CDC), as well as our Colorado state health officials, as they become available.
 Below you will find a list of updates you may find helpful.

 All Westerra Branch Lobbies Temporarily Closed – Drive-Ups Remain Open

 All Westerra branch lobbies are temporarily closed effective Tuesday, March 17, as we work to safeguard members and employees from COVID-19.
 Drive-up services remain open at these branches: Arvada, Aurora, Centennial, Cherry Creek, Green Mountain, Littleton, Parker and Castle Rock.
-Our Belmar and Stapleton branches are temporarily closed due to small spaces and the inability to offer drive-up services.
+Our Belmar and Central Park (formerly Stapleton) branches are temporarily closed due to small spaces and the inability to offer drive-up services.

 Alternative Access to Your Accounts

 There are multiple other ways you can access your account:

 We understand the impacts of this crisis are only beginning to be felt.
 For our Westerra members who find yourselves in financial hardship with the effects of coronavirus on your family, your job, or place of business, we are ready to help.

 - You can request an auto loan extension to skip a payment by extending the term of the loan.

 - There are no longer fees for making payments from other financial institutions to Westerra loans online or by phone.

 - Mortgage loan payment assistance is determined on a case-by-case basis.
 Please let us know if you need help.